 Haircuts for long thin hair are cut in a specific way to add volume.
-Long hair can weigh down thin tresses and make them look lifeless, but with techniques such as layering and razor cutting, it’s possible for fine-haired women to wear long hairstyles without the hair looking flat.
+Long hair can weigh down your thin tresses and make them look lifeless, but with techniques such as layering and razor cutting, it’s possible for fine-haired women to wear long hairstyles without their hair looking flat.

 Got thin long locks?
 First of all, to boost finely textured strands you need a volumizing mousse, a thickening spray, and a dry shampoo.
 You don’t necessarily have to use all three at once, but any combination will help your hair from falling flat.
 Big, babelicious curls and a bit of backcombing are also a great option that works wonders to maximize your style.